Sagay massacre: Aftermath

 On October 20, 2018, Rene Manlangit, NFSW local chair and one of the survivors of the killings, sought help from the Commission of Human Rights in investigating the incident.

 On October 24, according to the NFSW via Facebook, a minor and key witness who survived the massacre was illegally arrested by the Sagay authorities.
 After the news broke out, the authorities afterwards claimed that they intended for the minor to be turned over to his grandparents after being held in the Department of Social Welfare and Development custody.
 Former Bayan Muna representative Neri Colmenares, via Twitter, called for the immediate release of the minor.

 On October 29, President Rodrigo Duterte told state forces to arrest groups occupying idle lands and to shoot those who resist violently.

 On October 31, one of the victim's relatives blamed NFSW local chair Rene Manlangit for allegedly promising that the victims a parcel of land if they joined the NFSW.
 On November 7, Manlangit and his fellow survivors went to the Commission of Human Rights and stated that the victims had been members of NFSW since 2012 and had also been farming on Hacienda Nene even before that.

 On November 6, Benjamin Ramos, a lawyer for the families of Sagay massacre victims, was murdered in Kabankalan.
 Shortly before his murder, posters that red-tagged Ramos were circulated in the area.
-The murder was condemned by human rights and lawyers' groups, such as Human Rights Watch and National Union of People's Lawyers.
+The murder was condemned by human rights and lawyers' groups, such as Human Rights Watch and National Union of Peoples' Lawyers.

 On December 4, the mother of a child survivor filed a child abuse complaint against the police, alleging that the child's testimony was taken without the presence of a person the child trusts as required by a Philippine Supreme Court ruling on child witnesses.
 The mother also filed a complaint against her former partner for allegedly violating the Anti-Violence Against Women and Children Act for allegedly attempting to coerce a minor to point to the NPA as the culprit of the killings.